EMS bus interface board. Connect your Raspberry Pi to the EMS bus.

 It connects the EMS bus to the serial port (UART) of the Raspberry Pi on pins GPIO14 and GPIO15.

-Just press it on the Pi, connect the EMS bus wires and install or write your software for the bus communication.
+Just press it on the Pi, connect the EMS bus wires and write your own software for the bus communication.

 The HAT is ONLY the hardware interface specific for the Raspberry Pi, it does not come with any API or software whatsoever.

-You have to write or install this yourself.
+You have to write or install this on the Pi yourself.

 Do not buy this item if you expect that when you connect the HAT on the Pi that somehow magically the boiler parameters will appear on your screen.

-In that case buy the EMS Gateway, it will do just that.
+In that case buy a S32 or E32 EMS Gateway, it will do just that.

-If you like to write software and play with the UART of the Pi and the EMS bus, then this HAT could be a perfect item for you.
+If you like to write software and play with the low level UART of the Pi and the EMS bus, then this HAT could be a perfect item for you.

 You can connect the HAT to the bus via the 3,5mm service jack or via the EMS/thermostat wires on the screw connector.